-Patients who understand their cancer treatment and how to manage the side effects, develop a partnership with their healthcare providers during treatment.
-GCS gives each patient information that explains what cancer is, how to stay as healthy as possible during treatment, and how to manage common side effects.
+Patients, who understand their cancer treatment and how to manage the side effects, develop a partnership with their healthcare providers during treatment.
+GCS gives each patient the information that explains what cancer is, how to stay as healthy as possible during treatment, and how to manage common side effects.
 GCS also offers one-on-one education, web-based information, and classes led by oncology nurses.
 Classes are offered on a varying schedule at clinics throughout our practice; your nurse can help you choose a class that is convenient for you.

 Northside Hospital Cancer Institute and GCS offer a variety of wellness counseling programs to help you and your family stay emotionally strong in the face of cancer.
 Our wellness services include individual and family counseling, stress and anger management, relaxation therapy, depression/anxiety treatment, and grief counseling.

 Nutrition is an important aspect of health, especially when dealing with cancer.
 Adequate nutrition will help lessen side effects of treatment, decrease infections, and strengthen the body so you can enjoy a more active lifestyle.
 Our registered dietitians are available to provide you one-on-one consultation.